Øyulv Gran

 Many of his stories were published as books as well, including Svindler-syndikatet (1972), Mannen bak masken (1976) and Nattens konge (1985).

-The writings of Gran was clearly anti-Semitic and anti-Communist, and he also wrote about the perceived Yellow Peril.
+The writings of Gran was clearly antisemitic and anti-Communist, and he also wrote about the perceived Yellow Peril.
 During the Occupation of Norway by Nazi Germany, Gran's writings did not really reflect Nazi propaganda.
 Still, Gran was an active Nazi for some time.